 The role of the Academic Board

 The Academic Board is the principal academic authority within Deakin.
-It ensures that academic staff, general staff and students are represented, and embodies collegiality within Deakin University.
+It ensures that academic staff, professional staff and students are represented, and embodies collegiality within Deakin University.

-The Academic Board is responsible for maintaining the highest standards in teaching and research.
+The Academic Board is responsible for maintaining the highest standards in teaching, learning and research.
 It fulfils these responsibilities by: